ColinIndieDev/Digit-Recognition-AI/README.md

 `    b1[i] += learningRate * hiddenDelta[i];`\
 `}`

-We firstly mulitply our calculated delta with the result of the neuron and the learningRate where the rate opf 0.1 is recommended.
+We firstly multiply our calculated delta with the result of the neuron and the `learningRate` where the rate of 0.1 is recommended.
 Then we add this to the weight.
-For the baise we only multiply this with the delta and learning rate and add the result to the bias.
+For the biases we only multiply each with the delta and learning rate and add the result to the bias.

-This way, we roughly can train our network of course there is a bit more behind the scenes but backpropagation is the most important thing inside the train function and also one of the difficult things when creating a network.
+This way, we roughly can train our network of course there is a bit more behind the scenes but backpropagation is the most important thing inside the training function and also one of the difficult things when creating a network like that.

 ### Forwardpropagation

 Now we have successfully trained our AI.
 This can be done by the provided function TrainNetwork(...).
-Here we use as parameters the train image and the corresponding labels from the MNIST database, how many epochs we want the neural network to train and the learn rate:
+Here we use as parameters the train images and the corresponding labels from the MNIST database, how many epochs we want the neural network to train and the learn rate:

 `NeuralNetwork network(784, 64, 10);`\
 `network.TrainNetwork(trainImages, Y, 0.1, 50);`